In this video, we discuss how to perform a sales discovery meeting.

-We break the questions that you can ask during a sales discovery meeting down into 8 categories.
+We break the questions that you can ask during a sales discovery meeting down into eight categories.

-One of the most important category of sales discovery questions are pain questions.
+One of the most important categories of sales discovery questions is pain questions.
 These are questions that probe if the prospect has the paint points or challenges that your product or service can help to solve.

 Current State Questions

-These are questions that try to gather details on what is going on with the prospect in the area where you product or service fits.
-Like pain questions, these are unique for each salesperson and we cannot provide the exact questions to ask but here are some sample questions to give you some ideas to build off of.
+These are questions that try to gather details on what is going on with the prospect in the area where your product or service fits.
+Like pain questions, these are unique for each salesperson, and we cannot provide the exact questions to ask, but here are some sample questions to give you some ideas to build off of.

 Who are you currently using today?